 “He has his idea.
 The players have to adapt to him.
 He has to find out which players can adapt to him and which players can’t.
 The last thing he should do is adapt and change his idea, because the players will walk all over him and take him wherever they want to.”

 Emery’s inconsistency was also evident in relation to his man-management.
-Much maligned playmaker Mesut Ozil was shunned from the first team on account of poor work ethic and an inability, or unwillingness, to align himself with the new coaches’ philosophy.
-But after the club’s supporters made clear of their disdain for the lack of attacking flair and creativity in the team by singing Ozil’s name from the stands, Emery quickly backed down and returned the German to a regular starting spot.
+Much maligned playmaker Mesut Ozil was shunned from the first team on account of poor work ethic and an inability, or perhaps an unwillingness, to align himself with the new coaches’ philosophy.
+But after the club’s supporters made clear their disdain for the lack of attacking flair and creativity in the team by singing Ozil’s name from the stands, Emery quickly backed down and returned the German to a regular starting spot.
 Arsenal decided to part ways with the former Sevilla coach just a few weeks later.

 Aside from creating confusion in terms of the tactical systems and principles of play, Emery’s inability to remain consistent with the cultural values he set out to instill at the club arguably had an even bigger contribution to his demise.
 As Neville stressed previously, if the messages aren’t clear and constant, players will begin to lose confidence and respect in the coach.
 At that point, the writing is on the wall.